-- 17. The stabilizing materials meet spec. requirements.
+- 17. Ensure the stabilizing materials meet spec. requirements.
 [Spec.
-914, 160-3.2.1] - 18.
+914, 160-3.2] - 18.
 Prior to beginning stabilizing operations, the roadbed grading must conform to the lines, grades and cross-sections shown in the plans.
 [Spec.
 160-3] - 19.
-When additive stabilizing materials are required, spread material uniformly over the area to be stabilized.
+When additive stabilizing materials are required, verify the Contractor spreads material uniformly over the area to be stabilized.
 [Spec.
 160-3] - 20.
 Rotary tillers and/or approved equals must be used when thoroughly mixing the stabilized areas to full depth and width.
 [Spec.
 160-3] - 21.
-Where the subgrade is rock, a waiver may be given for the stabilizing requirements and payment is adjusted accordingly.
-[Spec 160-4] - 22.
-At the completion of the mixing the material must meet the specified gradation, plasticity index and liquid limit.
+Ensure that at the completion of the mixing the material meets the specified gradation, organic content, plasticity index and liquid limit.
 [Spec.
+160-3] - 22.
+Ensure the completed stabilized subgrade conforms to the finished lines, grades and cross-sections indicated in the plans.
+[Spec.
 160-3] - 23.
-Separate samples are used for Limerock Bearing Ratio (LBR) and Proctor by the CEI.
-[Spec 160-4.3.2.1] - 24.
-The completed stabilized subgrade must conform with the finished lines, grades and cross-sections indicated in the plans.
+Ensure the subgrade is firm and substantially unyielding upon completing the stabilizing and compacting operations.
 [Spec.
+160-3] - 24.
+Ensure that maintenance and protection of stabilized subgrade until the placement of base and subbase in place, is performed in accordance with specification.
+[Spec.
 160-3] - 25.
-The subgrade must be firm and substantially unyielding upon completing the stabilizing and compacting operations.
-[Spec.
-160-3] - 26.
-Maintenance and protection of stabilized subgrade until the placement of base and subbase in place, must be in accordance with specification.
-[Spec.
-160-3] - 27.
-If mixing depths exceed plan limits, are extra tests taken?
+Where the subgrade is rock, a waiver may be given for the stabilizing requirements and payment is adjusted accordingly.
+[Spec 160-4] - 26.
+Ensure separate samples are used for Limerock Bearing Ratio (LBR) and Proctor by Verification.
+[Spec 160-4.3.2.1] - 27.
+Ensure extra tests are taken if mixing depths exceed plan limits.
 [160-4] - 28.
-For any area where the bearing value obtained after mixing is deficient, the reprocessing efforts must be as specified.
+For any area where the bearing value obtained after mixing is deficient, ensure the reprocessing efforts are as specified.
 [Spec 160-4] - 29.
-Densities must comply with specifications.
+Ensure densities comply with specifications including shoulder pad thickness.
 [Spec.
 160-4]

-FY 2014/2015 QC Category No. 5 STATEWIDE INSPECTION GUIDELIST Drainage
+FY 2015/2016 QC Category No. 5 STATEWIDE INSPECTION GUIDELIST Drainage

 - 1. All precast structures are stamped with approved Quality Control Manager Stamp. - 2.
 Trench is de-watered as necessary.
 [Spec.
 125-8] - 3.
 For 15" or larger OD pipe, insure pipe trench backfill materials and compaction according to the 4 zones specified [Spec.
 125-8] - 4.
 Trench is wide and deep enough for compactors.
 [Spec.
 125-4] - 5.
 Material not classified as suitable backfill material is removed to a depth of 4 inches.
 [Spec.
 125-4] - 6.
 Proper bedding is provided.
 [Spec.
 125-8] - 7.
 Trench box or shore protection is used when excavation is in excess of 5 ft. or more.
 [Spec.
 125-1] - 8.
 Sediment basins are constructed in accordance with Index.
 [Index 101] - 9.
-Heavy construction equipment is not permitted to cross over culverts or pipes until the backfill material has been placed and compacted to -an elevation 4 ft above the crown pipe or culvert.
+Heavy construction equipment is not permitted to cross over culverts or pipes until the backfill material has been placed and compacted to an elevation 4 ft above the crown pipe or culvert.
 [Spec.
 125-8] - 10.
 The Contractor backfills using granular material in accordance with the specifications and after approval by the Engineer.
 [Spec 125-8.3.4]